scflode/homepage/content/cv.md

 Some projects / products I worked on:

+## Freelance (2004 - now)

+While freelancing I worked on a lot of different projects.

+Some are:

+* Booking platform for a German automobile company
+* Flash based community platform for a German beverage manufacturer

 ## ottonova (2016 - 2018)

 ottonova is the first fully digital health insurance in Germany.
 I joined the company quite early and was designing the overall structure of the IT system in use by the agents and the customers.